powerhome/activerecord-trino-adapter/README.md

 transparently if the server closes a kept-alive socket. `disconnect!` shuts the pool down; `reconnect!` rebuilds it.

-The option is off by default in this release; without it the adapter behaves exactly as before.

 ## Instrumentation

 The adapter uses ActiveRecord's standard `AbstractAdapter#log` for query instrumentation, so any `ActiveSupport::Notifications` subscriber on `sql.active_record` picks up Trino queries automatically.